Captain-Fwiffo/Yahtzee-SoftEng/CS491Project/docs/srs.md

 This program will not utilize any internet features whatsoever, being a totally offline application.
 ## System Features
 ### 4.1 System Feature 1
+Graphical User Interfaces
+#### 4.1.1 Description and Priority
+This program will have graphical user interfaces that allow the player to interface with the game.
+This is a fundamental part of the concept of this project, making it a High priority.
+#### 4.1.2 Stimulus/Response Sequences
+Users will run the executable file of this program and the main menu GUI will be brought up.
+When the user has input all the options they wish to play with, they will press the "Start Game" button, causing the main menu GUI to terminate and the game menu GUI to be brought up.
+#### 4.1.3 Functional Requirements
+REQ-1: The game must be fully playable and customizable using only the GUI.

+REQ-2: There must be two GUIs, one for the main menu and one for in-progress games.

+### 4.2 System Feature 2
 Roll Dice
-#### 4.1.1 Description and Priority
+#### 4.2.1 Description and Priority
 This program will be able to roll a specified number of dice, outputting the results as integers.
 As this is integral to the game of Yahtzee, this feature has a High priority.
-#### 4.1.2 Stimulus/Response Sequences
+#### 4.2.2 Stimulus/Response Sequences
 Players will click on the "Roll" button and roll a hand of dice.
 They will also be able to select "Keep" on specific dice to refrain from rolling those when pressing the "Roll" button.
-#### 4.1.3 Functional Requirements
+#### 4.2.3 Functional Requirements
 REQ-1: The dice roll function must roll a specified number of dice, up to five.

 REQ-2: The dice roll function must output the results as integers.